barunks/CarND-LaneLines-P1/writeup_template.md

 ### How to run

-Please review the installation instructions [here] (https://github.com/udacity/CarND-LaneLines-P1/blob/master/README.md)
+Please review the installation instructions [here](https://github.com/barunks/CarND-LaneLines-P1/blob/master/README.md)

 ---

-The goals of this project are the following:
+The goal of this project are the following:

 * Make an image processing pipeline that visualize lane lines on the road
 * Analyze solution for its further improvement